Radish

 DefinitionThis section has been translated automatically.

-A crop belonging to the cruciferous family, related to mustard, turnips and cabbages.
-There are radishes with red, pink, white or black roots and, in the broadest sense, radishes also belong to the radish family.
+Radish is related to mustard, turnip and cabbage.
+There are radishes with red, pink, white or black roots, and in the broadest sense radishes also belong to the radish family.

 Already known as a medicinal plant in ancient Egypt, radishes, along with garlic, were an important part of the diet of the builders of the pyramids to maintain their health.